Aarathron/whatsapp-connect/IMPLEMENTATION_SUMMARY.md

 4. Configure Whapi webhook to your URL
 5. Send "Start" to your WhatsApp number

-**The bot is production-ready for basic use, but needs database integration for state persistence and resume functionality.**
+**The bot is production-ready for basic use with Redis-backed state, but still needs durable database integration for history/resume features.**

 ---